-Starting to use Data and AI in an organization is hard.
-We have seen many organizations fail in their data transformation and have become aware of the common pitfalls.
-To get your organization on the right track, you first need to understand where you are.
-To help you with assessing your current state we are publishing a Data Maturity Assessment.
+Starting to use Data and AI in an organisation is hard.
+We have seen many organisations fail in their data transformation and have become aware of the common pitfalls.
+To get your organisation on the right track, you first need to understand where you are.
+To help you with assessing your current state we are publishing a Data & AI Maturity Model.
 It gives you a fast assessment of the state of data maturity in your company.

 Who cares about maturity, why not just build AI?